jseto/granada-prototypes/README.md

 You will need to enable the integration between Travis and GitHub.
 See the Travis website for more instruction on how to do this.

-### Contact, Contribute

-If you want support, a new feature or find a bug open a [new issue](https://github.com/jseto/js-seed/issues) in github.
-If you want to contribute, just make a pull request with your new code.

-# License

-__js-seed__ is distributed under the [MIT license](http://opensource.org/licenses/MIT)

 [git]: http://git-scm.com/